sneharamnath/top-coins/README.md

 This app allows the users to view the analysis of top coins.
 The app allows the user to do the following:

-  1. View the data of coins in a tabular format.
+  1. View the data of top 'n' coins in a tabular format.
-  2. View the data of coins in form of a graph (Scatter graph).
+  2. View the data of top 'n' coins in form of a graph (Scatter graph).
   3. Allows the user to set a limit on the data they want to view.
 This is a global setting and the changes will be reflected in table data and graph data.

 ## Technology and Tools

-  * `Libraries` - React,react-dom
+  * `Library` - React
   * `CSS Framework` - <https://purecss.io/>
   * `Charting Library` - <https://recharts.org/>
   * `HTTP Client`- Axios